MicrosoftDocs/learn/learn-pr/azure/protect-virtual-desktop-deployment-azure-firewall/includes/3-exercise-set-up-host-pool.md

 Create an Azure VM to act as a session host for the host pool.

-1. Run the following command to set the user name and password for the administrator account on the VM.
+1. In Cloud Shell, run the following command to set the user name and password for the administrator account on the VM.
 The password needs to be at least eight characters long and include a digit, an uppercase letter, a lowercase letter, and a special character.
 Write down the password because you'll need it later.

     ```powershell
     $cred = Get-Credential